Asthma in Older Adults

 It can be hard to tell asthma from other conditions that are more common in older adults.
 For instance, wheezing can occur in asthma and heart failure.
 And a long-term cough can occur in asthma and chronic obstructive pulmonary disease (COPD).
 Both heart failure and COPD are more common as people get older.

 It’s important to know for sure that you have asthma.
 That’s because the treatment of asthma and these other diseases is very different.

-If you have any of the following symptoms, see your health care provider.
-Your provider will ask you a lot of questions, do a physical exam, and probably order some tests.
+If you have any of the symptoms below, see your healthcare provider.
+Your provider will ask you a lot of questions, do a physical exam, and likely order some tests.
 These can be symptoms of asthma: